yoctoproject/poky/documentation/ref-manual/faq.rst

 projects immediately.

 **Q:** My development system does not meet the required Git, tar, and Python versions.
-In particular, I do not have Python 3.5.0 or greater.
+In particular, I do not have Python &MIN_PYTHON_VERSION; or greater.
 Can I still use the Yocto Project?

 **A:** You can get the required tools on your host development system a